-With Black Adam no longer a part of Shazam, the superhero movie has moved on to the next logical character to pit against the World's Mightiest Mortal: Doctor Thaddeus Sivana, who first appeared in 1940's Whiz Comics #2, the same book in which Captain Marvel debuted.
-While Black Adam has the brawn to go toe-to-toe with Captain Marvel/Shazam, Sivana relies on his scientific mind, sending his unusual experiments and creations to cause trouble for the hero.
-You'll rarely see him physically battle because of how weak he is typically portrayed, but it was made very clear by Shazam!'s second trailer that this version of Sivana will be a physical force for the Big Red Cheese's greatest enemy.
+With Black Adam no longer a part of Shazam!, the superhero movie has moved on to the next logical character to pit against the World's Mightiest Mortal: Doctor Thaddeus Sivana, who first appeared in 1940's Whiz Comics #2, the same book in which Captain Marvel debuted.
+While Black Adam has the brawn to go toe-to-toe with Captain Marvel/Shazam!, Sivana usually relies on his scientific mind, sending his unusual experiments and creations to cause trouble for the hero.
+In the comics he rarely did physical battle because of how weak he was typically portrayed, but it was made very clear by Shazam!'s second trailer that this version of Sivana will be a physical force for the Big Red Cheese to deal with his first time out.

-Mark Strong, who played Sinestro in the ill-fated Green Lantern film and Merlin in the Kingsman series, has signed on to portray Sivana in Shazam.
+Mark Strong, who played Sinestro in the ill-fated Green Lantern film and Merlin in the Kingsman series, has signed on to portray Sivana in Shazam!.
 According to what Strong had to say about his training for the part in January 2018, it sounds like they're planning to adapt Sivana's New 52 reintroduction.
-There, Sivana was responsible for accidentally awakening Black Adam during his search to find a magical solution to save his family from unknown circumstances (perfectly setting up Black Adam for Shazam 2), and he also gained some meta-human abilities after getting struck in the face with some magical lightning.
-Strong has been working with the crew's stunt performers and practicing in harnesses, and believes he'll be "doing lots of flying around and firing electricity out of my hands," so the less weak version of Sivana is almost certain to be a part of this movie.
+There, Sivana was responsible for accidentally awakening Black Adam during his search to find a magical solution to save his family from unknown circumstances (perfectly setting up Black Adam for Shazam!
+2), and he also gained some meta-human abilities after getting struck in the face with some magical lightning.

 DC Extended Universe Connection

-Shortly before Shazam's release date was officially announced, New Line Cinema president Toby Emmerich mentioned that the movie would have a "tone unto itself."
-This led some to wonder if Shazam would exist separately from the other DC films.
-DC Comics eventually clarified the situation in December 2014 by confirming that Shazam will exist in the DCEU, so we can expect to see the World's Mightiest Mortal flying in the same world as the other heroes.
-Given the character's history, thought, we can also expect the film to be more lighthearted than most of DC's cinematic fare, and star Zachary Levi has likened the movie to the Tom Hanks classic Big.
+Shortly before Shazam!'s release date was officially announced, New Line Cinema president Toby Emmerich mentioned that the movie would have a "tone unto itself."
+This led some to wonder if Shazam! would exist separately from the other DC films.
+DC Comics eventually clarified the situation in December 2014 by confirming that Shazam! will exist in the DCEU, so we can expect to see the World's Mightiest Mortal flying in the same world as the other heroes.
+Given the character's history, though, we can also expect the film to be more lighthearted than most of DC's cinematic fare, and star Zachary Levi has likened the movie to the Tom Hanks classic Big.

-Despite his connection to many DC superheroes, Shazam did not appear in Justice League, even though he's a member of the team in the comics.
-And, since there's been no word on other DCEU heroes appearing in Shazam, fans are wondering how this movie will connect to the other DC films that have come before it.
+Despite his connection to many DC superheroes, Shazam! did not appear in Justice League, even though he's a member of the team in the comics.
+And, since there's been no word on other DCEU heroes appearing in Shazam!, fans are wondering how this movie will connect to the other DC films that have come before it.
 The answer, it seems, lies mainly with an action sequence set in a toy store.
 According to news from a set report, this scene will feature stuffed toy versions of other DC characters like Harley Quinn, Wonder Woman, Batman and Superman.
 In addition, Billy's new foster brother Freddie will be obsessed with the world's heroes in the movie, giving us lots of references there.

-If you're wondering who's going to be in charge of all these foster kids, well, Shazam isn't going to let them fend for themselves on the big screen.
-Cooper Andrews, from The Walking Dead, has been cast in the, currently unnamed, role of their guardian.
-We don't know right now if his character is caring for the kids alone, or if he has a spouse, but seeing as how the film was looking to cast almost 80 roles, so it's good to know that Billy will have a solid foster family behind him to help him deal with his new, double life.
+If you're wondering who's going to be in charge of all these foster kids, well, Shazam! isn't going to let them fend for themselves on the big screen.
+Cooper Andrews, from The Walking Dead, has been cast in the role of their guardian, Victor Vasquez, who will care for the large family along with his wife Rosa, who'll be played by Spanish actress Marta Milans.
+The film cast almost 80 roles, so it's good to know that Billy will have a solid foster family behind him to help him deal with his new, double life.